DrJupiter/ML-OPS-FINAL-24/reports/README.md

 >
 > Answer:

---- question 14 fill here ---

-We used WandB as our logging software for our transformer based classification model.
+We used W&B as our logging software for our transformer based classification model.
 We tested training the Vision Transformer (ViT) model proposed in [# An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale](https://arxiv.org/abs/2010.11929) On the [CIFAR10](https://paperswithcode.com/dataset/cifar-10) dataset.
 Below we will discuss images of our main graph for training and validation.

-First we look at the loss curve for our model over its 1870 training steps.
+First, we look at the loss curve for our model over its 1870 training steps.
 Below we see the loss curve for our model:
 ![my_image](figures/train_loss.png)
 We see that the loss falls over time, meaning that the model is improving.
 It starts slightly above 2 and goes down to 0.0067, meaning that the loss got almost 300 times better.

-To that the model is actually improving, we look at the validation loss over time:
+To that the model is improving, we look at the validation loss over time:
 ![validationloss](figures/validation_loss.png)
-We also see that the loss deceases over time.
+We also see that the loss decreases over time.
-This also suggest that the model is improving.
+This also suggests that the model is improving.
 The model falls from 0.099 to 0.055, thus the validation loss is about half the original.

-To confirm what this actually means for our model, and how good it actually became we look at the classification accuracy.
+To confirm what this means for our model, and how good it became we look at the classification accuracy.
 ![validation_acc](figures/validation_acc.png)
 We see that the performance goes up over time, achieving above 98% accuracy.
-We also notice that the model achieves good performance quite early one.
+We also notice that the model achieves good performance quite early on.
 Already at the first validation test, it almost achieves 98%.
 ### Question 15

 > **Docker is an important tool for creating containerized applications.
 Explain how you used docker in your**